-During 2020, David Hallal, Terrance McGuire and David Singer served on our talent and compensation committee.
+During 2021, David Hallal, Terrance McGuire and David Singer served on our talent and compensation committee.
+David Singer served as a member of the talent and compensation committee until his resignation in November 2021, and Rachel Haurwitz, Ph.D. joined the talent and compensation committee in April 2022.
 None of the members of our talent and compensation committee is currently, or has been at any time, one of our officers or employees.
 None of our executive officers currently serves, or has served during the past fiscal year, as a member of the board of directors or the talent and compensation committee (or other board committee performing equivalent functions or, in the absence of any such committee, the entire board of directors) of any entity that has one or more of its executive officers serving as a member of our board of directors or our talent compensation committee.